kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 shutdown.

 Typically, the container runtime sends a TERM signal to the main process in each container.
+The signal is sent to all containers simultaneously without applying any execution sequence.
 Many container runtimes respect the `STOPSIGNAL` value defined in the container image and send this instead of TERM.
 Once the grace period has expired, the KILL signal is sent to any remaining processes, and the Pod is then deleted from the {{< glossary_tooltip text="API Server" term_id="kube-apiserver" >}}.